iflowfor8hours/til/articles/k8s-intro.md

-## Quick dive into Kubernetes and Java Spring Cloud
+## A short dip into Kubernetes and Java Spring Cloud

 The intention of this article is to learn a little about running real applications on kubernetes, learn to do some kubernetes troubleshooting, and show you around the information that kubernetes gives you to deploy high availability, containerized applications on a cluster.